 How many homeless people live in Illinois?

-CCH cannot prepare a statewide estimate using the methodology with which we prepare the Chicago estimate.
+CCH cannot prepare a statewide estimate using the methodology that we use to prepare the Chicago estimate.
 But based on an annual report by the Illinois Department of Human Services, about 48,000 people are served in state-funded shelters each year.

 Homeless school enrollment is a reliable barometer of family homelessness.
-The Illinois State Board of Education says public schools identified 51,638 homeless students in the 2012-13 school year, up 8% in a year.
-That is almost double what it was four years earlier, when 26,688 homeless students were counted in 2008-09.
+The Illinois State Board of Education says public schools identified 54,892 homeless students in the 2012-13 school year, up 15% in a year.
+(This is a corrected number released in February 2014.)
+That is more than double what it was four years earlier, when 26,688 homeless students were counted in 2008-09.
 The 2008-09 school year is the only year that Illinois contributed state funds to the federal funds for homeless school programs; $3 million was allocated through state grants to 36 school districts statewide.

 McKinney-Vento homeless assistance programs counted 57,529 homeless children in Illinois in 2010, according to a December 2011 study by the National Center on Family Homelessness.
 This is a 4-year increase of 88%, with 30,636 homeless Illinois children counted in 2006.
 The study, called America’s Youngest Outcasts 2010, said Illinois ranked 29th among the 50 states in the extent of homelessness.
 Nationally, there were 1.6 million homeless children, equivalent to 1 in 45 children living homeless in the U.S.

 What are the demographics of Chicagoans experiencing homelessness?